actualraptor/InGen-Youtube-Downloader/README.md

 - **Jurassic Park** - For the iconic computer interface inspiration
 - **yt-dlp** - For the powerful YouTube download engine
 - **Python Community** - For the amazing tools and libraries
+- **vibecoding** - For being able to feel like a child discovering the internet for the first time and LLMs to help code.

 ---